 Why we have referred you

-If we refer you to this clinic, it does not mean you have cancer.
-Most patients we refer do not have cancer.
+Being referred to this clinic does not mean you have cancer.
+Most patients we see do not have cancer.

-If you have questions about the reason for your referral, contact the doctor who referred you.
+If you have any questions about your referral, contact the doctor who referred you.

 Preparing for your appointment